AdobeDocs/campaign-web.en/help/v8/monitor/schedule-sending.md

 >[!NOTE]
 By default, the **[!UICONTROL Enable confirmation before sending]** option is enabled.
 This option requires you to confirm the sending before the delivery is sent at the scheduled date and time.
 If you need to **send the delivery automatically** on the scheduled date and time, you need to disable this option.

-3. You can check that the schedule is taken into account in the new window, and you can click on **[!UICONTROL Prepare]** button.
-The delivery will be sent on the scheduled date to the main target.
+3. Check that the schedule is correct, and click on **[!UICONTROL Prepare]** button.

 ![](assets/schedule-email-standalone-prepare.png){zoomable="yes"}

-4. The new window will display a **[!UICONTROL Send as scheduled]** button.
-By clicking on this button, you allow the delivery to be sent on the scheduled date and time to the main target.
+4. Once the preparation is complete, messages are ready to be sent.
+Key metrics for the delivery are displayed: total target population, number of messages to deliver, number of excluded recipients.
+Click the **[!UICONTROL Send as scheduled]** button to confirm you allow the delivery to be sent on the scheduled date and time to the main target.

 ![](assets/schedule-email-standalone-send.png){zoomable="yes"}